-- Make sure that the pre-sale inspection work has been carried out by an authorized Husqvarna Motorcycles workshop. - ✓ You will receive a delivery certificate when the vehicle is handed over. - Before riding for the first time, read the entire Owner's Manual carefully. - Get to know the controls. - Adjust basic position of the clutch lever. (p.
-82)
+- Make sure that the pre-sale inspection work has been carried out by an authorized Husqvarna Motorcycles workshop. - ✓ You will receive a delivery certificate when the vehicle is handed over. - Before riding for the first time, read the entire Owner's Manual carefully. - Get to know the controls.

-- Adjust the basic position of the hand brake lever. (p.
-85) - Adjust the basic position of the foot brake lever. ◄ (□ p.
-91) - Adjust the basic position of the shift lever.
+- Adjust basic position of the hand brake lever. ( p.
+87) - Adjust the basic position of the foot brake lever. ◄ (□ p.
+93) - Adjust the basic position of the shift lever.
 4 (p.
-123) - Get used to the handling characteristics of the motorcycle on a suitable surface before undertaking more challenging trips.
+126) - Get used to the handling characteristics of the motorcycle on a suitable surface before undertaking more challenging trips.